-ECI has targeted a number of political figures and liberal groups.
+ECI has also targeted a number of political figures and liberal groups through ad campaigns.
 In early 2013, for instance, the group emerged at the forefront of a neoconservative effort, which was orchestrated in part by Kristol, to sink Barack Obama's nomination of former Sen. Chuck Hagel (R-NE) to head the Department of Defense in early 2013.
 Using language similar to an op-ed published by Kristol, ECI launched advertisements accusing the Vietnam veteran Hagel of being weak on Iran and hostile towards Israel.

 The campaign prompted Emily Hauser, a writer for the "Open Zion" blog at The Daily Beast, to opine, "The ugly, facts-optional anti-Hagel campaign was never about Israel. ...
 Neocon attacks on President Obama—as channeled through the likes of Bill Kristol, the Emergency Committee for Israel, Jennifer Rubin, Fox News, the Wall Street Journal, etc and so on—are about American power.
 They are about how a certain (pretty well discredited) ideology envisions the use of American power in the world, and they are about how power is shared within America's borders."